 PICKING UP HATCHING EGGS

-• We do not sell pullets, laying hens nor other adult birds and we do not take back any birds once they are hatched or purchased and leave our property.
+We do not sell pullets, laying hens, or other adult birds and we do not take back any birds once they are hatched or purchased and leave our property.

 INCUBATING FERTILE EGGS AND THE BLASTODERM

-• A small fertile blastoderm in the egg may look infertile after a short time in the incubator.
+- A small fertile blastoderm in the egg may look infertile after a short time in the incubator.
 The blastoderm may die early in the incubation process or eggs may have been damaged during transit.
-Therefore, cracking the eggs during or after the incubation process in order to determine fertility is not going to be give you a precise ratio of fertile to infertile eggs.
+Therefore, cracking the eggs during or after the incubation process to determine fertility is not going to give you a precise ratio of fertile to infertile eggs.

-• Each year is different with regards to the weather, which directly affects our birds.
-Fertility and egg production will fluctuate due to weather variables (ie. heat, smoke, drought, cold and rain) and this is out of our control.
+- Each year is different concerning the weather, which directly affects our birds.
+Fertility and egg production will fluctuate due to weather variables (ie. heat, smoke, drought, cold, and rain) and this is out of our control.

 To read more about Canada Post’s new protocols and potential delays visit www.canadapost.ca